-- If the proposal is approved by the subcommittee and the GEC, it is sent to the curriculum committee of the college in which the originating department is housed.
-Proposals that are not approved may be revised and resubmitted for later consideration by the GEC, but do not proceed to the college curriculum committee.
+- If the proposal is approved by the subcommittee and the GEC, it is referred back to the department to be submitted to the curriculum committee of the college in which the originating department is housed.
+Proposals that are not approved may be revised and resubmitted for later consideration by the GEC.

-The proposal is sent to the curriculum committee of the college in which that department is housed, and to the GEC chair, who refers the proposal to the appropriate GEC subcommittee.
-Proposals approved by the college committee and the GEC are sent to the University Curriculum Committee and then, if approved, to TBR, which must approve any change in the TTU General Education Core.
-Proposals approved by the college committee but not by the GEC may be forwarded to the University Curriculum Committee but will not be sent to TBR.
+- Proposals approved by the college committee and the GEC are sent to the University Curriculum Committee.
+Proposals approved by the college committee but not by the GEC may be forwarded to the University Curriculum Committee but will not be approved for General Education.

 Proposals will follow the standard format for curricular proposals at TTU.
-A proposal for a new course, in addition to a syllabus, must also include a checked list of outcomes (see under "General Education Learning Outcomes" to be met by the course, explaining in detail how each required outcome would be met.
-A rationale for adding the course to the Core list, or for modifying an existing Core course, is also required.
+A proposal for a course (new or existing) to be added to the General Education core, in addition to a syllabus, must also include a checked list of outcomes (see "Learning Outcomes" link) to be met by the course, explaining in detail how each required outcome would be met.
+A cover memo from (or via) the department chair or school director with a rationale for adding the course to the General Education core, or for modifying an existing core course, is also expected.

 Effective Date for Courses Added to the Core

-New and existing courses proposed for addition to the TTU General Education Core do not fulfill General Education requirements until fully approved at the TBR level, usually the fall semester following TBR approval.
+New and existing courses proposed for addition to the TTU General Education Core do not fulfill General Education requirements until fully approved at the university level.
 General Education requirements may not be met retroactively with credit earned in an existing course before its approval for addition to the core.

 Criteria for evaluating a course (new or existing) to be added to the TTU General Education Core:

 - Is the course proposal coherent and well designed?